My student says s/he prefers live online classes. Why are some of your online classes asynchronous?

 My own kids took, between them, about a dozen online classes from various providers when they were home schooled.
 I observed what worked for them, and why, and took those lessons to heart in designing my own online classes.

 Most of my online classes are live.
 I am now offering “Philosophically Speaking” and "Stock Market Challenge: An Intro to Finance & Investment" live online.
 Because "Philosophically Speaking" is a discussion-based class with minimal lecture, the live online format allows a larger pool of students to experience the kind of in-person philosophy discussion we would have sitting around a seminar or dining room table.
 Likewise, a live online format, combined with a private forum for supplemental discussion, allows a larger pool of students to participate in the class discussions and investment team activities of "Stock Market Challenge."
-I am also now offering re-designed live online versions of "Mission Possible: Global Issues, Leadership Choices" and "Your Future World: Human Geography 2050" to accommodate high school students outside the DC metro area.
+I am also now offering re-designed live online versions of "Statecraft 2030: Global Issues, Leadership Choices" and "Your Future World: Human Geography 2050" to accommodate high school students outside the DC metro area.
+"Writing in the Age of ChatGPT" is primarily live with some asynchronous one-on-one work.
 For younger students, I will continue to offer the "Geography: Live Online!" classes that I began during the pandemic.
+None of my live classes are recorded.

 My literature classes are all asynchronous, though, because I have found this approach promotes greater student engagement with the material.
 Students in my literature classes spend their time reading, thinking, and writing.
 No pre-recorded videos or PowerPoint presentations to watch.
 No online lectures during which a student can zone out (or play a game or watch YouTube in another tab).
 My approach to teaching literature online requires each student to think about and engage with the material independently.
 It gives everyone a voice in the conversation, not just those who are the loudest or most opinionated or quickest to respond.
 It makes learning an active, not a passive, experience.
 I also think every English class should have some writing associated with it.
 (Don’t you?)
 Although our discussion of the literature may be asynchronous, it is also animated and interactive.